PerformanceHorizonGroup/JS-Browser-Driver/README.md

     curl http://npmjs.org/install.sh | sh

 ## How to use
+Test files are organized in suites and for each suite there needs to be a [configuration file](https://github.com/PerformanceHorizonGroup/JS-Browser-Driver/wiki/Configuration-file) written so the server will know how to prepare the resources that tests will need.

 If you have installed the npm package globally (with `-g`) then you can do:

     browser-driver configFileName="path/to/xxx.conf.json"